 Tortilla Flat is where the paved road ends and the dirt road begins.

 Okay.
 So the reason I told you to start from the Goldfield side is once you leave Tortilla Flat and you begin the dirt trail for the next 30 something miles you will be on the side of the road that hugs the cliff.
 Trust me, you want to be hugging the cliff.

 If you start from the Roosevelt Dam side, you will be on the outside of the road with little or no protection looking down onto sheer drops at gut-wrenching heights.
 Mr. Misadventures drove that direction by himself one day and he was spooked by it, so I cannot imagine what it would have been like to be in the passenger seat!

 Already this part of the route is not for the faint of heart.
 It is not wide enough for two cars to pass.
 We saw people with regular cars and even trailers and I pretty much think they’re nuts!

 Part way through is a great picnic spot at Apache Lake Resort on Apache Lake.
 The resort has an area open to the public with picnic tables right on the water.
 It’s a nice place for a break, to restore your nerves (the worst of the trail is over) and enjoy the beautiful lake.

 The last stop on the Apache Trail is the Roosevelt Dam.
 It’s not open to the public but there is an overlook where you can check it out.
 If you walk down the hill from the parking lot there is an older cliff overhang that is perfect for capturing the Roosevelt bridge.

-The Apache Trail has got a great mixtures of thrills, entertainment and beautiful scenery and if you are in the Phoenix area i recommends it for a nice day trip or scenic drive.
+The Apache Trail has got a great mixture of thrills, entertainment, and beautiful scenery and if you are in the Phoenix area I recommend it for a nice day trip or scenic drive.

 How about you?
 Have you been on the Apache Trail in Arizona?
 What did you do?
 Did we miss something?
 If not do you have a trail like this near where you live?
 Do tell!